joseeden/All-Things-DevOps/pages/030-Security/040-Embedded-Systems.md

   - Vulnerability to malware infections targeting industrial control systems.
   - Risks of data theft, operational disruption, or physical damage.
+  - More details about malwares can be found here: [Malware](./043-Malware.md)

 - **Lack of updates**